Find & Apply For Family / School / General Social Worker Jobs In Halifax, North Carolina

 Salary Information & Job Trends In this Region

-Family / School / General Social Workers in Halifax, North Carolina provide support and assistance to individuals and families in need. - Entry-level Social Worker salaries range from $30,000 to $40,000 per year - Mid-career Family Counselor salaries range from $40,000 to $55,000 per year - Senior-level Social Services Manager salaries range from $55,000 to $75,000 per year The role of social workers in Halifax, North Carolina has a rich history dating back to the early 20th century when social work education and practice began to formalize in the United States.
-Over the years, social workers in Halifax have played a crucial role in advocating for social justice, providing counseling services, and connecting individuals with necessary resources.
-The field of social work has evolved significantly in Halifax, North Carolina, with an increased focus on evidence-based practices, trauma-informed care, and cultural competency.
-Social workers now work in a variety of settings including schools, hospitals, non-profit organizations, and government agencies, addressing a wide range of social issues and challenges.
-Current trends in social work in Halifax, North Carolina include the integration of technology in service delivery, the emphasis on prevention and early intervention, and the promotion of diversity and inclusion in practice.
-Social workers are also increasingly collaborating with other professionals in multidisciplinary teams to provide holistic and comprehensive support to individuals and families in need.
+Family / School / General Social Workers in Halifax, North Carolina play a crucial role in supporting individuals and families in need within the community. - Entry-level Social Worker salaries range from $30,000 to $40,000 per year - Mid-career Family Counselor salaries range from $40,000 to $55,000 per year - Senior-level Social Services Director salaries range from $55,000 to $70,000 per year The history of social work in Halifax, North Carolina dates back to the early 20th century, with the establishment of community-based programs to assist vulnerable populations.
+Over the years, the role of social workers has expanded to encompass a wide range of services, including counseling, advocacy, and case management.
+As social work has evolved in Halifax, North Carolina, there has been a growing emphasis on evidence-based practices, cultural competence, and trauma-informed care.
+Social workers now work closely with other professionals in healthcare, education, and criminal justice to provide comprehensive support to individuals and families in crisis.
+Current trends in social work in Halifax, North Carolina include the integration of technology in service delivery, the promotion of social justice and equity, and the recognition of the impact of social determinants of health on well-being.
+Social workers are also increasingly focusing on prevention and early intervention strategies to address systemic issues and promote positive outcomes for their clients.